 Brick Red (#C2453B), Sunflower (#FFE645), Pottery (#ECC66E) and Chocolate (#B25641)

-- Warm tones are colors in the shades of yellow, orange, red and brown.
+Warm tones are colors in the shades of yellow, orange, red and brown.
 Warm tones are colors we associate with things such as daylight, earth, and fire.
 While summer and spring also use warm colors, these tend to incorporate much brighter hues.
 Often, these seasons will use a lot of neon and colors that pop, whereas fall colors are more toned down.

 Raspberry (#DF3B56), Carmine (#FC1B42), Cinnabar (#FF4046), Satsuma (#FF9D49)

 Color psychology clearly shows us that that color evokes specific emotions.
 For example, the color blue makes us think of the sky or beaches and instantly can bring a sense of calm.
-When designing for a season, you have to think of other events, traditions, and icons that are also associated with that season.
-During Fall, we think of things such as Halloween, Thanksgiving, falling leaves and harvest.
+When designing for a specific season, you have to think of other events, traditions, and icons that are also associated with that season.
+During Fall, for example, we think of things such as Halloween, Thanksgiving, falling leaves and harvest.

-- Fall colors tend to be very homey and welcoming.
+Design tip: Fall colors tend to be very warm and welcoming.

 Burly Wood (#EDB271), Eggplant (#83315E), Violet Red (#A85B60), Rich Purple (#A22455)